We are here to help.

 - Pandemic Unemployment Assistance – For self-employed workers, independent contractors, business owners, and others who don’t usually qualify for regular Unemployment Insurance.

 - Pandemic Emergency Unemployment Compensation – Benefit extension for workers who have used all their regular Unemployment Insurance benefits.

-- Pandemic Additional Compensation – An additional $600 payment added to each week of unemployment benefits received between March 29 and July 25, 2020.
+- Pandemic Additional Compensation – An additional stimulus payment added to each week of unemployment benefits.

 Also, there is additional assistance for workers and businesses, including funding for services such as housing, child care, and transportation costs.